 I touched on the frustrations of search in my previous posting Goodbye Search … It’s About Finding Answers … Enter Watson vs. Jeopardy

 6. How does Watson compare to the chess-playing system, Deep Blue?

 Deep Blue demonstrated that computers can solve problems once thought the exclusive domain of human intelligence, albeit in perhaps very different ways than humans do.
-Deep Blue was an amazing achievement in the application of compute power to an extraordinarily challenging but computationally well-defined and well-bounded game.
-By searching and evaluating a huge space of possible chess board configurations, Deep Blue had the compute power to beat a grand master.
+Deep Blue was an amazing achievement in the application of computing power to an extraordinarily challenging but computationally well-defined and well-bounded game.
+By searching and evaluating a huge space of possible chess board configurations, Deep Blue had the compute power to beat a grandmaster.